 Early warning signs of cancer are key to treating cancer early.
 As your dog ages, the risk of cancer increases.
-By the age of 10, they have a 50% chance of developing a type of canine cancer, which in case you didn’t know, is the number one cause of death in dogs.
-For this reason, you should be attentive to the early warning signs possibly pointing to cancer, especially as your dog grows older.
+By the age of 10, they have a 50% chance of developing a type of canine cancer, which, in case you didn’t know, is the number one cause of death in dogs.
+Because of this, you should watch out for early signs that could mean your dog has cancer, especially as he or she gets older.

 Bumps Beneath the Skin

 Tumors can grow beneath the surface of the skin, which is why examining your dog for bumps as they age is critical.
-You should also keep track of new and existing bumps to identify which are potential threats as some bumps may not be a tumor.
+You should also keep track of new and existing bumps to identify which are potential threats, as some bumps may not be tumors.

 Weight Loss or Weight Gain